coryasilva/squrll/README.md

 - [**PostgREST** _- serve a restful API from any postgres database_](https://postgrest.com/en/v4.3/)
 - [**jsep** _- tiny javascript expression parser_](http://jsep.from.so/)

+---

 ## TODO

-**High Priority**
-- columnWhiteList: {}
-- columnBlackList: {}
-- Build Query Parameter struct for filter sql
-- Standardize date format
-  - DateValue eq 2012-12-03
-  - DateTimeOffsetValue eq 2012-12-03T07:16:23Z
-- verify example output
+- Verify example output

-**Low Priority**
-- Add LIKE ANY
+- Add more test coverage for the Composer.cfc
+- Add more test coverage for order of operations in the Squrll.cfc
+- Add more test coverage for sql injection in the Squrll.cfc, Parser.cfc, and Composer.cfc
+- Have Travis CI actually run some queries against postgres!
+- Finish the option overrides
+- Allow sets/arrays/lists
+  - `LIKE ANY`
-- Add NOT LIKE ANY
+  - `NOT LIKE ANY`
-- Add ILIKE ANY
+  - `ILIKE ANY`
-- Add NOT ILIKE ANY
+  - `NOT ILIKE ANY`
-- Add ANY
-- Add NOT ANY
+  - `ANY`
-- operatorInclude: {}
+  - `NOT ANY`
-- operatorExclude: {}
+  - `ALL`
+- Consider allowing some operators to be disabled: `settings.disabledOperators: {}`
+- Vet the implementation of `count`